 Apart from sailing there is usually a lot of time for sightseeing, swimming, enjoying local specials etc. .

-Wearing PFD (life jacket) and being clipped onto the boat at all times on deck at night and during more challenging weather conditions.
+- Wearing PFD (life jacket) and being clipped onto the boat at all times on deck at night and during more challenging weather conditions.

-Drinking alcohol while we are at sea.
+- Drinking alcohol while we are at sea.
 It is just not the best place for alcohol parties.

 Because it is not possible to sail efficiently offshore during longer passages, a good organization on board is necessary.
-For offshore routes we are maintaining a watch system to ensure everyone is well rested, meals are prepared on time, and the operation of the boat is smooth.
+For offshore routes, we are maintaining a watch system to ensure everyone is well rested, meals are prepared on time, and the operation of the boat is smooth.

 The watch schedule is flexible and based on the experience and comfort level of the crew.
-Normally, we pair off in groups of two and do four hour watches.
+Normally, we pair off in groups of two and do four-hour watches.
 The mate can do a single-handed watch in settled conditions, while the Skipper doesn't take any formal watch, but rather helps out when needed on all watches.

 What and how much equipment and clothing to bring for sailing are always the big questions.
 Do not spend money unless you want to because chances are you probably have everything you need already.
 A lot of fancy branded sailing equipment is both expensive and not very good.
 The equipment that you have for hiking is probably good enough especially when you are fairly new to the sport.

 Do not worry too much about what to take and if in doubt bring more.
-So long as you have warm clothes, hat and your usual toiletries, you will be fine.
+So long as you have warm clothes, a hat and your usual toiletries, you will be fine.
 If you have any questions, do not hesitate to ask.

 How much to bring?

 You can bring as much as you like as there is usually quite a lot of space on board yachts.
 But the usual airport allowance of 20kg of luggage is probably a good guide.
 More than that and you are probably over-packed.